 Where to Stay in Vienna

-Whether you’re after luxury or budget-friendly comfort, Vienna has a wide range of options.
-The city is very walkable and well-connected by public transport, so even if you stay outside the historic center (Innere Stadt), most attractions are still easily accessible.
+Vienna is very walkable and well-connected by public transport, so even if you stay outside the historic center (Innere Stadt), most attractions are still easily accessible.
+That said, there’s plenty of options when looking at where to stay in Vienna.

 Innere Stadt (Historic Center)